sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/run_test_wrap.md

 Next, the script checks if executed as the main program.
 If so, it parses command-line arguments:

-1. An instance of `ArgumentParser` from the `argparse` module initialized with script.
+1. An instance of `ArgumentParser` from the `argparse` module initialized with the script.

 2. Command-line arguments are added for `--test`, `--testlist`, `--tag`, `--seed`, and `--params`.